amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 ![Clone a repository using URL](/img/images/clone-in-github-desktop.png)

-Now, you have a copy of the project on your local machine and can make contributions!
+Now, you have a copy of the project on your local machine and can make contributions.

 ## Contributing to a project